DigitalFuturesOCADU/df-pong/ble/BLE-BASICS.md

 **Key Points for p5.js to p5.js:**
 - Arduino acts as a bridge/relay between two p5.js clients
-- Both phones connect to the same Arduino
+- Both browsers connect to the same Arduino
-- Each phone has its own characteristic for sending
+- Each browser has its own characteristic for sending
-- Each phone listens to the other's characteristic via notifications
+- Each browser listens to the other's characteristic via notifications
-- Data flows: Phone 1 → Arduino → Phone 2 and vice versa
+- Data flows: Browser 1 → Arduino → Browser 2 and vice versa
-- **Phone 1** uses `mouseX` (horizontal movement)
+- **Browser 1** uses `mouseX` (horizontal movement)
-- **Phone 2** uses `mouseY` (vertical movement)
+- **Browser 2** uses `mouseY` (vertical movement)

 **Alternative Without Arduino:**
 While the Web Bluetooth API doesn't natively support peripheral mode in most browsers, you could use: